spiral/docs/framework/memory.md

     public function saveData(string $section, $data);
 }
 ```

+## Use Cases
+The general idea of memory is to speed up an application by caching executing of some functionality.
+The memory component
+is used to store the configuration cache, ORM and ODM schemas, list console commands and tokenizer cache;
+it can also be used to cache compiled routes and etc.

+ > Application memory must never be used to store users data.

 ## Practical Example
 Let's view an example of a service used to index available classes and generate set of operations based on it: